NVIDIA/aistore/README.md

 2. Multiple_Failures: Tests that a new proxy is successfully transitioned to after the primary proxy and a target fail at once.
 3. Rejoin: Tests that, after a primary proxy failure and transition, a target can fail and rejoin the cluster.
 4. Primary_Proxy_Rejoin: Tests the scenario where the primary proxy becomes inactive, and resumes activity during the voting process.
 The vote should complete and result in the primary proxy changing, with the previous primary proxy still alive, but with a lower Smap version.

-#### Stress Test

-The stress test runs a sequence of put/get/delete calls to a local bucket from multiple worker threads, and simultaneously kills, waits, and restores the primary proxy at random intervals.
-It can be run by including both the flag "-testmultipleproxies" and providing a value for the stress test length with the flag "-votestresstimeout."
+5. Test_votestress: The stress test runs a sequence of put/get/delete calls to a local bucket from multiple worker threads, and simultaneously kills, waits, and restores the primary proxy at random intervals.